bfidatadigipres/dpx_encoding/README.md

 - MediaConch V24 - https://mediaarea.net/mediaconch
 - MediaInfo V24 - https://mediaarea.net/mediainfo

-This code base uses BFI_scripts adlib_v3.py library which is used across all our code base to POST and GET data between the code and our Axiell database.
-It is likely if you want to run this code that this dependency will register as missing, and I recommend you remove any imports to the Python, or use of this code.
-If you have an Axiell database you may use this library, and you can find it in our [BFI_scripts repository](https://github.com/bfidatadigipres/BFI_scripts/blob/main/adlib_v3.py).
+This code base uses BFI_scripts adlib_v3.py library which is used across all BFI National Archive code base to POST and GET data between the code and our Axiell Collections Information Database.
+If you want to run this code this dependency will register as missing.
+I recommend you remove any imports of adlib_v3 to Python scripts and also remove adlib blocks of code where found.
+If you have an Axiell database with API access you may view/try this library and you can find it in our [BFI_scripts repository](https://github.com/bfidatadigipres/BFI_scripts/blob/main/adlib_v3.py).
+We currently run adlib against the latest API version using the 'jsonv1' JSON formatting response (including 'spans' as per previous API version), and anticipate updates to this script in coming months.

 ## Environmental variable storage